Draft OCP

 Development Permit Areas

 The following maps outline the areas where development permits are required prior to land alteration, addition to or alteration of a building or other structure.
-Proposed work within the areas must meet the related Development Permit Area Guidelines (to be posted under DRAFT OCP above).
+Proposed work within the areas must meet the related Development Permit Area Guidelines (part of the DRAFT OCP).

 Map F: DPA 1 - Environmental Protection